This sugar-free and Keto friendly lemon curd has great sweet and tangy flavor that's just as good as the traditional version, without all the carbs.

 - The key to this curd coming out smooth and creamy, is to whisk the entire time!

-- Remove from the heat and cover with plastic wrap, making sure it’s actually touching the curd (to prevent a skin from forming).
-Chill in the fridge and enjoy!
+- Remove from the heat and cover with plastic wrap, making sure it's actually touching the curd (to prevent a skin from forming).
+Chill in the fridge in an airtight jar and enjoy!